Awesome Common Lisp

 - by default, add a library to the end of its section.

-- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be the first of their section.
+- absolute de-facto libraries, like BordeauxThreads or Quicklisp,

 - two libraries very similar in scope should be side by side, or in a section of their own.